Runnable/docs/services/databases/_posts/2016-12-12-how-to-setup-your-mysql-database-template.md

 ---
-title: How to setup your MySQL database template
+title: How To Set Up Your MySQL Database Template
 shortTitle: MySQL Setup
 step: 1
 tags:
 - services
 - databases
 - mysql
-description: How to setup your MySQL database template
+description: How To Set Up Your MySQL Database Template
 ---

-Our DB templates for MySQL come with a build-in initialization script that allows you to seed you DB during the build process.
-This allows you to 'bake' your seed into your master DB container.
-Then every branch that you run in isolation will immediately start up with a DB container that is pre-seeded, taking advantage of the container image cache.
+Our Database templates for MySQL come with a build-in initialization script that allows you to seed you DB during the build process.

+This allows you to 'bake' your seed into your master Database container.
+Every branch that you run in isolation will immediately start up with a Database container that is pre-seeded, taking advantage of the container image cache.

 ---

 ### Getting Started
 1. Make sure you have set up your database template first.
-2. Create a _Non-Repository Template_ for MySQL.
+2. Create a **Non-Repository Template** for MySQL.
-  * Click __Create Template__ in the _Templates_ tab
+  * Click **Create Template** in the **Templates** tab
-  * Select __Non-Repository Template__ to reveal a list of non-repository templates.
-Select __MySQL__.
+  * Select **Non-Repository Template** to reveal a list of non-repository templates.
+Select **MySQL**.
     ![Select Template]({{ site.baseurl }}/images/create-mysql-db-1.png)

   * Name your template, if desired.
-Click __Create Template__
+Click **Create Template**
     ![Name & Create Template]({{ site.baseurl }}/images/create-mysql-db-2.png)

-  * Your template should launch and turn *green* when the container has finsihed building.
+  * Your template should launch and turn **green** when the container has finsihed building.
     ![Template launched]({{ site.baseurl }}/images/create-mysql-db-3.png)

-  * Select __Dockerfile__ to customize your database.
+  * Select **Dockerfile** to customize your database.
 Here you can modify the environment variables to change desired usernames, passwords, and database names.
 Defaults have been set for your convienence.
     ![Dockerfile]({{ site.baseurl }}/images/create-mysql-db-4.png)